-In the latest episode of Venture Confidential, Peter is joined by Tom Drummond.
+In the latest episode of Venture Confidential, Peter is joined by Heavybit Managing Director, Tom Drummond.
 Tom recounts his first foray into Venture Capital in San Francisco.
-Tom explains that the typical rise through the venture ranks necessitates a shift of focus from analytics to relationship building.

 Peter Chapman: Welcome back to Venture Confidential.
 I'm super excited to be joined today by Tom Drummond, Managing Director at Heavybit.
 Tom, welcome.